mrfanuel/denoising-modulo-samples-k-NN-regression/README.md

 ### Vesuvius data

-The elevation map of MountVesuvius (N40E014.hgt.zip) was downloaded thanks to the readhgt.m script written by Françcois Beauducel; see https://dds.cr.usgs.gov/srtm/version2_1.
+The elevation map of MountVesuvius (N40E014.hgt.zip) was downloaded thanks to the readhgt.m script written by François Beauducel; see https://dds.cr.usgs.gov/srtm/version2_1.
 This data was stored in Vesuvius_zoom.mat file after a preprocessing.